danielsogl/awesome-cordova-plugins/DEVELOPER.md

 }
 ```

-Here, `name` refers to the name of the plugin, which is used by Ionic Native for logging messages.

-`plugin` is the name of the plugin package on npm and used when calling `cordova plugin add`, also used for logging purposes.
+Here, `plugin` is the name of the plugin package on npm and used when calling `cordova plugin add`.

 `pluginRef` refers to the where on `window` the underlying Cordova plugin is normally exposed.
 For example, in the case of the Cordova Geolocation plugin, normally you would make calls like `window.navigator.geolocation.getCurrentPosition({}, success, error)`, so the `pluginRef` in this case is `navigator.geolocation`.